 Global meat production has increased rapidly over the past 50 years.
 Worldwide, we produce more than 340 million tonnes each year.

-Reducing meat consumption has many benefits; it is the single most significant action you can take to help our environment by reducing greenhouse gas emissions, deforestation, and soil degradation.
-Reduction of meat consumption will also save an enormous amount of land, water use and will increase biodiversity.
+Reducing meat consumption is the single most significant action you can take to help our environment by reducing greenhouse gas emissions, deforestation, and soil degradation.
+Reduction of meat consumption will also save an enormous amount of land and water and increase biodiversity.

-Let’s take a closer look at the 8 most significant environmental benefits of reducing meat consumption.
+Let’s look closer at the 8 most significant benefits of reducing meat consumption for the environment:

 1. Reducing meat consumption increases biodiversity